Impressionism

 Reading paths from Impression, Sunrise

-Move from Monet to Impressionism, then out to the Étretat paintings.
-That route shows the continuity clearly: the harbor sunrise is not an isolated miracle.
+Move from Monet to Impressionism, then out to the Étretat paintings and the Water Lilies.
+The harbor sunrise is not an isolated miracle.
 It is the first hard proof of a method Monet will keep refining.
 After that, try the art quiz.

 Primary sources